josavicente/josavicente/README.md

 * 🌍  I'm based in Barcelona
 * 🧒  I'm a father of two
 * ✉️  You can contact me at [jvicenpe@gmail.com](mailto:jvicenpe@gmail.com)
-* 🧠  I'm interested on learning React, Kotlin, Rust and improve Swift
+* 🧠  I'm interested on improving Swift and learning React, Kotlin, Rust.
 * 🤝  I'm open to collaborating on anything where I can learn
 * ⚡   In my free time I build mechanical keyboards and play video games